pravinkada/DevOps-Guide/Kubernetes/StatefulSet/readme.md

 # Kubernetes Stateful Applications

-## Overview
-In Kubernetes (k8s), "stateful" refers to workloads and applications that require some form of persistent state across restarts and pods.

-## Key Concepts

 ### Stateful Applications
 Stateful applications save data to some form of storage that remains consistent across restarts.
 Examples include databases like MySQL and PostgreSQL.